What is Black Mold and Can it actually Kill You?

 What causes black mold?

-Since black mold thrives in damp environments, water or moisture will be or has been present in any area that the mold colony has started growing.
+Since black mold thrives in damp environments, water or moisture will be or has been present in any area where the mold colony has started growing.

 How do I get rid of it?